yodrew/darkroomretreat/manuscript/make.md

         6. repeat steps 1-4 to make
             - 2 sleeping mask center seals
             - 4 sleeping mask covers.
 For the 4th cover, use optional cotton fabric, add 20mm on side for seam allowance, and leave plan taped to fabric.
-            - 2 helix vent gaskets
             - 4 roller blind locking seals
         7. skip remaining steps 2-4 and resume special instructions
-    2. tools: metal straight edge, table knife, razor knife
-    3. between pairs of:
-        - triangled holes in shell
-            - make sure holes go all the way through the cardboard to back side
+    3. cardboard shell of helix vent
+        1. trim excess cardboard around pattern but don't cut its edges yet
-            - turn cardboard over and lightly crease its back side with back of table knife tip, avoiding breaking the surface of cardboard
+        2. lightly crease between circled holes with back of table knife tip, avoiding breaking the surface of cardboard
-            - press sharpest edge of straight edge into crease to deepen it before folding
+        3. press straight edge into creases to deepen them
+        4. turn cardboard over and repeat steps 2 & 3 with triangled holes
+        5. cut between squared holes
+        6. fold cardboard at creases, bending it well past 90&deg;
+    4. paper parts
-        - holes with asterisks in paper
+    	1. holes with asterisks
-            - between pairs of triangled holes, score* front side to fold backward
+			- triangled pairs, score front, fold backward
-            - between pairs of circled holes, score back side to fold forwards
+            - circled pairs, score back, fold forward
-            - *score: to cut halfway through thickness of material with razor knife so it remains one piece and folds very easily
-        - circled and triangled holes in paper
+        2. circled and triangled holes
-            - between all pairs of holes, crease front side with back tip of table knife
+            - crease front side with back of table knife tip
-            - fold material at all creases toward yourself
+            - fold at creases forward
-            - then, where crease lies between triangled holes, fold it backward
+            - then, fold triangled creases backward
-        - between squared holes, cut with razor knife
+        3. squared holes: cut with razor knife
-    4. widen double-circled holes to diameter indicated in plan
+        4. double-circled holes
+    		- to diameter indicated in plan
         	- use a pointed dowel of appropriate diameter
         	- spin it with your fingers or a power drill as you gently push it into hole
+	5. voila

 ~~

 Now that we've covered the basics that apply to all darkroom components, let's look at those in the air, silence, and warmth department.